Risk Identification and Management Basics Training Course

 - Developing realistic programme objectives and measures to assess project outcomes and impact

-- Developing a results-based project framework
+- Creating a results-based project framework

 OBJECTIVES